MariaTayo/Movie-Correlation-with-Python/README.md

 ## Aim and Background

-The aim of this project is to find movie correlations between variables using Python.
-I will be looking at correlations in the data to find the fields highly correlated with the gross revenue.
-The aim is to find the things that impact the revenue of a film.
+The aim of this project was to find movie correlations between variables using Python.
+I looked at correlations in the data to find the fields highly correlated with the gross revenue.
+The aim was to find the things that impact the revenue of a film.
 As part of the analysis I looked at the genre, gross revenue of the movies and release date.
+This was part of a project by Alex the Analyst.

 ## About Dataset